jpastuszek/httpthumbnailer/README.md

 For detailed information about the API see [cucumber features](http://github.com/jpastuszek/httpthumbnailer/blob/master/features/thumbnails.feature).

-### API client
+### Ruby API client

-To make it easy to use this server [httpthumbnailer-client](http://github.com/jpastuszek/httpthumbnailer-client) gem is provided.
+To make it easier to use this server [httpthumbnailer-client](http://github.com/jpastuszek/httpthumbnailer-client) gem provides useful class.

 ### Memory limits